Connect with us

 Then they heard that Moderna’s pediatric vaccine trial would be coming to Hattiesburg Clinic.

-The clinic, which was eligible to participate because of its previous work in clinical trials, was the only provider in Mississippi to participate in the pediatric Moderna trials, which involved around 6,700 children across the U.S. and Canada.
+The clinic, which was eligible to participate because of its previous work in clinical trials, was the only health care provider in Mississippi to participate in the pediatric Moderna trials, which involved around 6,700 children across the U.S. and Canada.

-Anna said the decision to enroll Truitt in the trial was an easy one after talking it through with friends who are and their children’s pediatrician, Dr. Anita Henderson.
+Anna said the decision to enroll Truitt in the trial was an easy one after talking it through with friends who are doctors and their children’s pediatrician, Dr. Anita Henderson.
 Henderson is also the president of the Mississippi Chapter of the American Academy of Pediatrics.

 “If she (Henderson) says it’s okay, I’m going to follow what she says,” Anna said.
 “I know that she has his best interest and the best interest of the children of Mississippi at heart.”